This topic describes how to subscribe to Hologres binary logs.

 • Blink-based Realtime Compute does not support Hologres binary logs that contain data of the TIMESTAMP type.
 When you create a table in Hologres, specify the TIMESTAMPTZ data type for related fields.
 In addition, Blink-based Realtime Compute does not support Hologres binary logs that contain data of special types such as SMALLINT.

 • You cannot subscribe to the binary logs of a parent table.
-You can subscribe to the binary logs of a non-partitioned table, such as a child table or a standard table.
-In Hologres V1.3.24 and later, you can configure the time to live (TTL) of binary logs for child tables based on your business requirements.
-If you do not specify the TTL for binary logs of a child table, the TTL of binary logs of the parent table is used as that of binary logs of the child table by default.
+You can subscribe to the binary logs of a child table or a non-partitioned table.
+In Hologres V1.3.24 and later, you can configure the TTL of binary logs for child tables based on your business requirements.
+If you do not explicitly specify the TTL for the binary logs of a child table, the TTL for the binary logs of the parent table is used as that for the binary logs of the child table.
+The TTL of binary logs is not accurate.
+The system does not ensure that binary logs are deleted immediately after they expire, but deletes binary logs at a specific time after they expire.

 • Theoretically, the overhead of binary logging for column-oriented tables is higher than that for row-oriented tables.
 If your tables are frequently updated, we recommend that you enable binary logging for row-oriented tables.